 - Scholarships and bursaries

-- Contribution from friends
+- Contributions from family/friends

 After reading the information above, use our blank budget template to work out how much you can spend.
-Complete one for each institution not necessarily each country (if you apply to universities in different countries) as costs can vary from city to city, institution to institution (particularly when insurance cost and accommodation is involved).
+Complete one for each institution not necessarily each country (if you apply to universities in different countries) as costs can vary from city to city, institution to institution, particularly when insurance cost and accommodation is involved.